-Requirement OCT-040: The OCT shall provide a transmitted beam of no less than 1.5 meters in diameter (FWHM) at a ranges of ≥ 100 km and achieve a BER of $\leq 10^{-6}$ in the absence of atmospheric effects and pointing error.
+Requirement OCT-038: The OCT shall provide a transmitted beam of sufficient diameter (FWHM) at a ranges of ≥ 100 km to overfill a remote circular aperture of no less than 1.5 m and achieve a BER of $\leq 10^{-6}$ in diameter in the absence of atmospheric effects and pointing error.

-Requirement OCT-041: The OCT shall provide the required pointing control and provide a transmitted beam of sufficient diameter, as defined in Requirement OCT-040, at a ranges of ≥ 100 km and achieve a BER of $\le 10^{-6}$ in the presence of pointing error.
+Requirement OCT-039: The OCT shall provide the required pointing control and provide a transmitted beam of sufficient diameter at a ranges of ≥ 100 km to overfill a remote circular aperture of no less than 0.15 m in diameter (FWHM) and achieve a BER of $\leq 10^{-6}$ in the presence of pointing error.

-Requirement OCT-042: The OCT shall provide the required pointing control and provide a transmitted beam of no less than 0.5 meters in diameter (FWHM) at a ranges of \geq 500 km and achieve a BER of $\leq 10^{-6}$ in the presence of atmospheric effects and pointing error.
+Requirement OCT-040: The OCT shall provide the required pointing control and provide a transmitted beam of sufficient diameter at a ranges of ≥ 500 km to overfill a remote circular aperture of no less than 0.5 m in diameter (FWHM) and achieve a BER of $\leq 10^{-6}$ in the presence of atmospheric effects and pointing error.